 All of those classic holiday movies surrounding the “dysfunctional family” make us laugh because deep down we can often relate to the chaos that this season brings.
-Here are a few tips to help you de-stress:
+Here are a few tips to help you reduce your holiday stress this season:

-- Limit the treats.
 When you get stressed you will likely crave sugar; but the more cookies you have in your system, the more stressed you get!
-When you are stressed and have low levels of serotonin, your brain produces cravings for sugar and simple carbohydrates, which make the beta-endorphin system want more!
+When you are stressed and have low levels of serotonin, your brain produces cravings for sugar and simple carbohydrates, which make the beta-endorphin system want more.
 You’ll get stuck in a never-ending cycle!

-- Sleep.
-Sleep is the body’s natural repair time!
+Sleep is the body’s natural repair time.
 Depriving yourself of adequate sleep not only increases your cortisol (the stress hormone), but you won’t be at your best if you are sleepy and possibly grouchy.

 - Exercise.
 This helps your body clear damaging stress hormones from your system.
 Any type of exercise will help.
 Run in place, take a brisk walk outside, or start up a game of flag football if the whole crew is on the verge of mutiny.